vrtulka23/scinumtools/docs/source/materials/index.rst

    Quantity(2.015650, 'Da')

 In both cases, dimensional parameters are returned as ``Quantity`` objects.
-If needed, simple numerical values can be requested by setting the following option: ``quantity=False``
+If needed, simple numerical values can be requested by setting the following option: ``quantity=False``.
+T
 Sometimes it is required to know information about part of a molecule.
 In this case, one can specify which elements (``H``) should be returned.